On the Top-Weight Rational Cohomology of $A_g$: Introduction

 In Section \ref{S:comparison}, we prove Theorem \ref{thm:correspondence}), which relates the top-weight cohomology of $\mathcal{A}_g$ to the reduced rational homology of the link of $A_g^{\rm{trop},\Sigma}$.
 In Section \ref{sec:chaincomplexes}, we show that the perfect chain complex $P^{(g)}_\bullet$ computes the top-weight cohomology of $\Ag$ (Proposition~\ref{prop:pg-cellular-chain}).
 We also relate this chain complex to the Voronoi complex $V_\bullet^{(g)}$ (Theorem \ref{thm:exact}).
 In Section~\ref{subsec:Ig}, we introduce the inflation subcomplex, which we show is acyclic in Theorem \ref{thm:Ig-acyclic}.
 We prove an analogous result for the coloop subcomplex $C^{(g)}_\bullet$ of the regular matroid complex $R^{(g)}_\bullet$, which may be useful for future results.

-In Section \ref{sec:computations-of-cohomology}, we put together the results obtained in Section \ref{sec:chaincomplexes} with the computations of \cite{lee-szczarba-torsion} for $g=4$ and \cite{elbaz-vincent-gangl-soule-perfect} in $g=5,6,$ and $7$ to describe the top-weight cohomology of $\Ag$ for $g=4,5,6,$ and $7$ and to give the above mentioned bound for the vanishing of the cohomology of $\mathcal{A}_{g}$ in top weight for $g=8,9,$ and $10$.
+In Section \ref{sec:computations-of-cohomology}, we put together the results obtained in Section \ref{sec:chaincomplexes} with the computations of \cite{ls78} for $g=4$ and \cite{elbaz-vincent-gangl-soule-perfect} in $g=5,6,$ and $7$ to describe the top-weight cohomology of $\Ag$ for $g=4,5,6,$ and $7$ and to give the above mentioned bound for the vanishing of the cohomology of $\mathcal{A}_{g}$ in top weight for $g=8,9,$ and $10$.
 This proves Theorems~\ref{thm:A} and \ref{thm:C}.
 In Section~\ref{S:relations}, we discuss the relationship with the stable cohomology of the Satake compactification, including some open questions which are partially addressed by our main results and which deserve further attention.

 {\bf Acknowledgments.} We thank ICERM for supporting the Women in Algebraic Geometry Workshop, where this collaboration was initiated.
 The second author is grateful for the support of the Mathematical Sciences Research Institute in Berkeley, California, where she was in residence for the Fall 2020 semester.
 We are grateful to Philippe Elbaz-Vincent, Herbert Gangl, and Christophe Soul\'{e} for detailed answers over email on several aspects of their work \cite{elbaz-vincent-gangl-soule-perfect} which made this paper possible.
 We thank S{\o}ren Galatius and Samuel Grushevsky for helpful contextual conversations, and especially Sam Payne for answering several questions and sharing ideas which informed several parts of this paper.
-Additionally, we thank Daniel Corey, Richard Hain, Klaus Hulek, and Yuji Odaka for providing useful feedback on an early draft of this article.
-Finally, we are very grateful to Orsola Tommasi for detailed comments on a preliminary version, and in particular sharing her insight on the connection to the stable cohomology ring of Satake compactifications in $\cA_g$, which we have summarized in Section~\ref{S:relations}.
+Additionally, we thank Daniel Corey, Richard Hain, Klaus Hulek, and Yuji Odaka for providing useful feedback on an early draft of this article, and Francis Brown and Alexander Kupers for additional comments.
+We are very grateful to Orsola Tommasi for detailed comments on a preliminary version, and in particular sharing her insight on the connection to the stable cohomology ring of Satake compactifications in $\cA_g$, which we have summarized in Section~\ref{S:relations}.
+Finally, we thank the anonymous referees for a careful reading and helpful comments.